-There is strong desire for more enforcement of law for traveling in the public right-of-way, regardless of mode of travel, in order to have slower speed, ensure proper paths of travel, have every bike equipped with a working bike light that is on at night, and to reduce bicycle thefts.
+There is strong desire for more enforcement of the laws that govern traveling in the in the public right-of-way.
+This includes speed enforcement, proper parking enforcement to provide clear routes, ensuring every bicycle is equipped front and rear lights, and more efforts to reduce bicycle thefts.

-There is also a desire for more public education such a media campaign that is tied to enforcement.
+There is also a desire for more public education such as a media campaign that is tied to enforcement.